emely3h/Geospatial_ML/README.md

 This folder contains all helper methods and functions to calculate metrics for each trained folder which are saved on google drive.

+## Evaluation Metrics

+The model performance is evaluated with the [Intersection over Union](https://www.tensorflow.org/api_docs/python/tf/keras/metrics/IoU) (Jaccard Index) because the dataset is imbalanced which means that accuracy might be biased towards the larger class, whereas the Jaccard Index provides a more accurate measurement of similarity between predicted and actual labels.
+The Intersection over Union is calculated for each label separately.
+To evaluate the model performance the mean for all 3 labels is calculated.
+In addition to the Jaccard Index the F1 Score, Precision, Recall and specificity are also calculated and used to evaluate the model performance. to get an insight into the true positive rate, the ratio between true positives and false negatives and the true negative rate.

+## Summary of the experiments

+model chosen in the beginning random, based on original model missing numbers

+Experiment 1 explores the variance when training multiple models with the same configuration.
+To simplify the setup and get familiar with the libraries only a small subset of the entire dataset with overlapping tiles was used.
+Experiment 2 is similar to experiment 1 except for the dataset, as non-overlapping tiles were used.
+In experiment 3 the entire dataset was used for the training.
+As the RAM capacity was not sufficient DataGenerators were used so that the data was loaded in batches into RAM.
+Three models were trained with slightly different training configurations.
+The training of model 0 was stopped to early which led to underfitting while the training of model 1 was too long which led to overfitting.
+Model 2 was trained with an adjusted early stopping rate (10 instead of 5 as in model 1), adjusted callback that monitors validation accuracy and loss and a checkpoint callback which saves the model after the best performing epoch.
+The aim of notebook 4 and 5 was to explore variance in the training.
+Therefore each for overlapping and non-overlapping tiles 5 models were trained with the optimized configuration of experiment 3.
+As the variance was lower and the mean intersection over union was slighltly better for the non-overlapping dataset all further experiment continue with the non-overlapping dataset.

+The goal of the following experiments is to get familiar with hyperparameters, to find the optimal combination of hyper parameters.
+I split the hyper parameters into three different categories:

+Training Configuration

+- Number of Epochs (experiment_3)
+- Callbacks (experiment_3)
+- Optimizer (experiment 7)
+- Learning rate (experiment 7)
+- Batch size

+Model Parameters

+- amount of conv2d layers (experiment 8)
+- activation functions

+Overfitting avoidance

+- dropout (experiment 9)

+My approach was to find a good training configuration first and then move on to optimize the unet architecture before experimenting with regularization methods.
+In experiment the early stopping callback was optimized to check the mean intersection over union and the loss instead of the accuracy.
+In experiment 7 different optimizers with different learning rates were tested.
+Given the resources AdamW performed best.
+At this point a good training configuration was found and I moved on to optimizing the unet architecture.
+In experiment 8 I tested different amounts of Conv2D layers with different amounts of filter sizes.

+## Final result

 ## Working with google colab

 _Only edit and push jupyter notebooks on google colab, edit and push .py scripts always locally!_